-Gabriella Romani is Associate Professor of Italian at Seton Hall University.
+Gabriella Romani is a Professor of Italian at Seton Hall University.
 She received a Laurea from the University of Rome "La Sapienza" and a Ph.D. in Italian Studies from the University of Pennsylvania.
 At Seton Hall she also directs the Charles and Joan Alberto Italian Studies Institute and the Summer Study-Abroad Program in Rome.

 She is the author of Postal Culture: Writing and Reading Italy in Post-Unification Italy (University of Toronto Press, 2013), co-editor of Writing to Delight: Italian Short Stories by Nineteenth-Century Women Writers (University of Toronto Press, 2006) and of The Printed Media in fin-siècle Italy (Legenda, UK, 2011).
 She edited and introduced Edith Bruck's Letter to My Mother (New York: MLA Texts and Translations Series, 2007) as well as Edmondo De Amicis, Impressioni di Roma (Venice: Marsilio, 2011).
 She is the author of several articles and is currently working on a new monograph on nineteenth-century Jewish writers in Italy and on editing a volume of essays titled: The Formation of a National Audience in Italy, 1750-1890: Readers and Spectators of Italian Culture.